Everything You Need to Know About Olive Oil

 Rich Source of Healthy Fats

 Olive oil is considered one of the healthiest fats you can consume due to its high content of monounsaturated fats.
+In fact, olive oil contains the highest percentage of monounsaturated fat among popular cooking oils.
 These healthy fats help to raise good cholesterol (HDL) and lower bad cholesterol (LDL), supporting overall heart health.
-Monounsaturated fats are essential for maintaining healthy cell membranes and aiding the absorption of fat-soluble vitamins like A, D, E, and K.
+Monounsaturated fats are essential for maintaining healthy cell membranes and aiding the absorption of fat-soluble vitamins like A, D, E, and K. The fatty acid profile of olive oil, particularly its high content of oleic acid, is a key reason for its health benefits.

 Olive oil also contains antioxidants such as polyphenols, which help protect cells from oxidative damage caused by free radicals, potentially reducing the risk of chronic diseases.
 In addition, olive oil is a great source of vitamin E, a powerful antioxidant that aids in immune function and skin health.